-North Dakota’s population has been decreasing since it reached a peak of 680,845 in 1930.
+North Dakota’s population decreased steadily since it reached a peak of 680,845 in 1930 until about 2015.
 There were a few years when the federal census found a slight rise in the population, but for many years after 1930, the population declined.
 (See Chart 1.)

 If we take a closer look at the population charts and maps, we can see that population growth and decline do not take place evenly across the state.
 (See Maps 4, 5, 6, and 7.)
 Some counties have grown in recent decades, while other counties have lost population.
 All of the major cities have seen increases in population.
 Small towns, particularly in the eastern half of the state, have felt the loss of population most keenly.